 - Notes: 1.
 The SME Unit's outstanding loans are calculated by excluding loans to facility-leasing institutions and loans to Small and Medium Business Investment & Consultation Co., Ltd. from the total outstanding loans. - The figure for the Micro Business and Individual Unit's outstanding loans is the total of General Loans and Environmental Health Business Loans.
 The Shoko Chukin Bank's outstanding loans do not include loans related to offshore accounts and - The Shoko Chukin Bank's outstanding loans do not include loans related to offshore accounts and credit cooperative agency loans. - 4.
 The amount of outstanding loans by private financial institutions is the total of loans by city banks, trust banks, regional banks, regional banks II, shinkin banks, and credit cooperatives.
-Source: Bank of Japan.
-"Deposits.
-Vault Cash. and Loans and Bills Discounted." etc.
+User Bank of bana "Denotity Null Carb and Loans and Bills Discusted" or constraints.